 - Stir about 2-3 times during cooking and push chicken down so it's immersed in the sauce.

-- Optional: to thicken the sauce (do this about 1 hour before chicken is finished cooking).
+- Optional: to thicken the sauce (do this about 30 minutes on low, or 5 minutes on high before chicken is finished cooking).
 Make the corn starch slurry: mix cornstarch and cold water in small bowl.
 Stir the mixture so that all the cornstarch is completely dissolved, leaving no lumps.

 - Serve over rice or pasta.